-- 2.1 The Scriptures inspiration and inerrancy. - 2.2 The Holy Spirit his person, work and gifts. - 2.3 Divine Healing biblical basis and procedure. - 2.4 The Church its nature and purpose and relationship to the candidate's personal philosophy of ministry.
+- a) The Scriptures inspiration and inerrancy. - b) The Holy Spirit his person, work and gifts. - c) Divine Healing biblical basis and procedure. - d) The Church its nature and purpose and relationship to the candidate's personal philosophy of ministry.

-Directions Re Ordination Papers
+Directions Regarding Ordination Papers